Discovery Activity: Mount Royal Through the Seasons

 How does the forest adapt to the changing seasons?
 Imagining themselves as photographers and equipped with cardboard cameras, students explore Mount Royal and take make-believe pictures of what they find interesting.
 Through scientists’ eyes, they learn to identify the main characteristics of the unfolding season and the ways in which nature prepares for it.
 Contact with trees, animals and other elements of the natural environment is encouraged through games and sensory activities.

-Meeting point: Parking lot at Beaver Lake Pavilion, 2000 Remembrance Road, Montreal, Quebec, H3H 1X2
+Meeting point: Parking lot near Beaver Lake Pavilion, 2000 Remembrance Road, Montreal, Quebec, H3H 1X2

 Age group | Grade: Ages 4 to 8 - Preschool and elementary cycle 1